 Our bodies and minds are designed to expect the great outdoors.
 So when you spend too much time indoors at computers, televisions, or even books, you can slowly start to hurt yourself.

 One big problem is ventilation.
-Even the best ventilated building cannot compare to fresh air outside.
+Even the best-ventilated building cannot compare to the fresh air outside.
 (That’s why we call outdoor air “fresh.”)
 Dust, mold, and dander can trigger your immune system even if you don’t have severe allergies.
 Asthma and bronchitis get worse for the same reason.
 All of that just gets worse during winter.